ngwessels/angular-project/README.md

   6. Once finished type in `ng serve --open` to open it in your browser

+###Features
+_Below is a list of features this application has_
+  1. Angular framework
+  2. Firebase Realtime database

+###Possible Features in the Future
+_Below is a list of planned features that have not been worked on yet_
+  1. Firebase Storage.
+Storing all photos
+  2. API Call getting realtime weather Informatio

 ### Known Bugs
 * None identified